williamluszczak/TXS_NTv5/README.md

 This will create trials that are used for the time-integrated fit bias checks.
 This script takes several hours to run, so it's best to run it in the background while working on something else.

-Once both this script has finished running, you should be able to run the included `Notebooks/FitBias.ipynb` notebook to reproduce the relevant plots.
+Once both this script has finished running, your `Notebook` directory should have a whole bunch of new `.npy` files and you should be able to run the included `Notebooks/FitBias.ipynb` notebook to reproduce the relevant plots.
 Note that for the time dependent fits this notebook makes use of pre-generated trials that exist in `/data/user/wluszczak/KDE_csky/reproducibility/`.
 If you wish, you can generate your own version of these trials using the cluster and the provided scripts.
 The following script will create a dagman that can be submitted to the cluster to generate your own version of these trials:

 ```
 python builddag_sens_ntv5.py $(outputdir) $(gamma) $(t0) $(dt) > my_fitbias_dagman.dag